 - have a learning disability

-- have had difficulty accessing mainstream services, or need a more specialist intervention
+- have difficulty accessing mainstream services, or need a more specialist support

 What is a learning disability?

 This is a significant, lifelong condition with three criteria:

 - a reduced ability to understand new or complex information or to learn new skills, in global rather than specific areas (impaired intelligence defined as an IQ below 70)

 - a reduced ability to cope independently (impaired social and adaptive functioning)

 - onset before adulthood (before the age of 18) with a lasting effect on development

 All three criteria must be present for a person to be considered to have a learning disability.

 Existing evidence, or evidence gathered during initial assessments by the Learning Disability Team should also show that the person has had, or is likely to have, significant difficulties accessing mainstream or non learning disability specialist services.